Getting your Trinity Audio player ready...

 I sat in disbelief, numb from head to toe, for at least ten minutes.
 During that time, Hellie fell asleep, and Gene busied himself reading about The Theater of Sins.

-All I’d wanted to do was create a companion for my role-playing game, and I summoned an effing hellhound.
-Unfortunately, I mistook Rules of the Black Arts for Advanced Users for a supplemental guidebook for The Lords of Omni and followed authentic instructions.
+All I’d wanted to do was create a companion for my role-playing game, and I ended up summoning an effing hellhound demigod.
+Stupid me, mistaking Rules of the Black Arts for Advanced Users for a supplemental guidebook for The Lords of Omni.

 Now I was on the hook to send Hellie on the hunt to reap souls.